vballoli/decentralised-chat/README.md

 Run ganache, set port number and change the port number in truffle.js file.

+or

+Clone this project and run `npm install`.

 # Run

 1. If first time, `truffle migrate` or else `truffle migrate --reset`

-2. `npm rum build` - opens `localhost:3000` by default.
+2. `npm run dev` - opens `localhost:3000` by default.

-3. Run Ganache app and Login through Metamask.
+3. Run Ganache app and Login through MetaMask.

-This loads a basic chat app, where each message sent from an account is authorized by MetaMask.
+This loads a basic chat app, where each message sent from an account that is provided and authorised by MetaMask.